Mechanical weed control: Flooding

-Effects of Mechanical Control on the Environment
+Environmental effects

 Mechanical methods of weed control cause physical changes in the immediate environment that may cause positive or negative effects.

 The suppression of the targeted weeds will open niches in the environment and may also stimulate the growth of other weeds by decreasing their competition and making their environment more favorable.
 If the niches are not filled by a desirable plant, they will eventually be taken over by another weed.

 These weed control methods also effect the structure of the soil.
 The use of mulches can help decrease erosion, decrease water evaporation from the soil, as well as improve the soil structure by increasing the amount of organic matter.
 Tillage practices can help decrease compaction and aerate the soil.
 On the other hand, tillage has also been shown to decrease soil moisture, increase soil erosion and runoff, as well as decrease soil microbial populations.
 Solarization can cause changes in the biological, physical, and chemical properties of the soil.
 This can cause the soil to be an unfavorable environment for native species which may be beneficial or harmful.